 If you plan on traveling to Costa Rica anytime soon, we’d recommend the Safe Travels Voyager travel insurance policy from Trawick.
 This plan includes the required medical expense and quarantine lodging expense insurance you’ll need for your trip to Costa Rica.

 Please note that the Save Travels Voyager plan is only available to U.S. citizens and residents at this time.
 If you are a non-U.S. citizen or resident, check with your country-specific health insurance or travel insurance providers for more information on coverage options.

-In case something goes awry, it’s best to manage the risk by purchasing a travel insurance policy that includes what’s called a “Hazadous Sports Rider“.
-Usually, adventurous activities are excluded from insurance coverage, but by buying this add-on coverage, you’ll still be covered for any urgent medical care you need if you were to get hurt.
+In case something goes awry, it’s best to manage the risk by purchasing a travel insurance policy that includes what’s called a “Hazardous Sports Rider“.
+Usually, adventurous activities are excluded from insurance policies, but by buying this add-on, you’ll still be covered for any urgent medical care you need if you were to get hurt.
 Make sure you purchase this sooner, rather than later –this type of upgrade must be purchased soon after your first deposit or payment towards your trip.